dora-rs/dora/node-hub/pyarrow-sender/README.md

 # Dora Node for sending arrow data.

-This node send DATA that is specified within the environemnt variable or from `--data` argument.
+This node send DATA that is specified within the environment variable or from `--data` argument.